UJJUDY/Statistical-Analysis-of-a-Job-Recommendation-System-Using-Supervised-Machine-Learning-Model/README.md

 The results and discussion encompass various aspects of the analysis, including descriptive statistics, performance metrics for machine learning models, hypothesis testing, variables distribution, and recommendations for system improvement.

-Descriptive Statistics: Figures 4 and 6 provide insights into the numerical dataset's standard deviation, mean distribution, minimum values, and percentile distributions.
+Descriptive Statistics provide insights into the numerical dataset's standard deviation, mean distribution, minimum values, and percentile distributions.
 Additionally, Figure 7 shows the dataset's initial state, indicating the presence of empty rows that required manual input for analysis.

-Machine Learning Models: The KNN classifier achieved an accuracy of 50%, which was enhanced through grid search tuning.
+Machine Learning Models The KNN classifier achieved an accuracy of 50%, which was enhanced through grid search tuning.
 In contrast, the Random Forest classifier had an accuracy of only 2.1%, indicating inferior performance compared to KNN.

-Recommendation System Visualization: Figure 9 presents a bubble chart illustrating connections between educational background, desired firm, industry, and career type, facilitating trend-spotting in job seeker preferences.
+Recommendation System Visualization presents a bubble chart illustrating connections between educational background, desired firm, industry, and career type, facilitating trend-spotting in job seeker preferences.

 Chi-Square Test depict the chi-squared test analysis for correlating categorical parameters, such as academic discipline and projected income, and their significance in contributing to the recommendation system.

 T-Test Hypothesis:shows the results of the one-sample t-test conducted on the dataset, exploring the distribution of the tested variable (age) and its correlation with the recommendation system.

-Variables Distribution: Figures 18-22 display the distribution of features like salary expectation and age, providing insights into their associations.
+Variables Distribution display the distribution of features like salary expectation and age, providing insights into their associations.

 Testing Accuracy compares accuracy scores for different K values in logistic regression and KNN models, essential for assessing model effectiveness.